• Zur Hauptnavigation springen

 Space & Surveillance

-Space & Surveillance theories examine how crime is shaped by the physical and social environments in which it occurs.
-Rather than locating the causes of crime solely in individual pathology or motivation, these theories analyze how spatial organization, social structures, and surveillance practices influence opportunities for crime and the distribution of criminal events in specific
+Space and Surveillance theories examine how crime is shaped by physical environments, urban structures, neighborhood conditions, and practices of surveillance and social control.
+Rather than locating the causes of crime solely in individual motivation or pathology, these approaches analyze how spatial organization, environmental design, community structures, and visible disorder influence where and under what conditions

 continue …